 Evidence strongly suggests that the most destructive changes in the brain occur very early on in the MS disease process -- and may cause considerable damage even before symptoms begin.

 Many doctors recommend treatment after a first neurological episode of MS (a clinically isolated syndrome) using disease-modifying drugs.
 The best current approach is to use specific findings from MRI scans to determine people at highest risk for progression, making them likely candidates for early treatment with these drugs.

-Over a third of people will progress even with immediate treatment, but without early treatment about half of patients will progress to clinically identifiable MS.
+Over a third of people will progress even with immediate treatment, but without early treatment about half of patients with clinically isolated syndrome will progress to clinically identifiable MS.